 12. Or you might want to start up a new Fathers’ Day Family Tradition which will become part of coping with the new life you now all must lead.

-Remember, everyone grieves differently, so whatever you do, however you chose to spend this (and future) Fathers’ Days, you should do what feels right for you – it is your Dad and your grief – and only you know how you want to spend this day.
+Remember, everyone grieves differently, so whatever you do, however you choose to spend this (and future) Fathers’ Days, you should do what feels right for you – it is your Dad and your grief – only you know how you want to spend this day.
 By talking together with the rest of your family you will, in time, find ways of managing this difficult time of year.